Marty Jackley

 Martin Jacob Jackley (born October 13, 1970) is an American attorney and politician who is serving as the Attorney General of South Dakota since 2023, having previously served from 2009 to 2019.
 He assumed office as Attorney General again in 2023 after winning the 2022 election unopposed.
 He previously served as the 39th United States Attorney for the District of South Dakota.
 He ran unsuccessfully for Governor of South Dakota in 2018, losing the Republican primary to Kristi Noem.

+In 2026, Jackley declined to run for re-election to a fourth term as Attorney General, instead filing to run for Congress to represent South Dakota's at-large congressional district.

 Early life and education

 Jackley was raised in Sturgis, South Dakota, and graduated from Sturgis Brown High School in 1988.
-He graduated cum laude from the South Dakota School of Mines and Technology in 1992 with his Bachelor of Science in electrical engineering.
-He earned his Juris Doctor from the University of South Dakota School of Law in 1995.
+He graduated cum laude from the South Dakota School of Mines and Technology in 1992 with a Bachelor of Science in electrical engineering.
+He earned a Juris Doctor from the University of South Dakota School of Law in 1995.

 Legal career

-From 1995 through 1997, Jackley served as a law clerk for the then-former Chief Judge Richard Battey of the United States District Court for the District of South Dakota.
-Jackley joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
-As a partner, his practice areas focused on construction & engineering law and real property disputes.
-At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.
+From 1995 through 1997, Jackley served as a law clerk for then-Chief Judge Richard Battey of the United States District Court for the District of South Dakota.
+Jackley joined the Rapid City law firm Gunderson, Palmer, Nelson, and Ashmore.
+As a partner at that firm, he focused his practice on construction & engineering law and real property disputes.
+At that time, he also served as a Special Assistant Attorney General for South Dakota, prosecuting controlled substance felonies.

 United States Attorney (2006–2009)

 In 2006, Jackley was recommended by U.S. Senator John Thune to replace Steven K. Mullin as United States Attorney for the District of South Dakota and was nominated by President George W. Bush.
 Jackley was unanimously confirmed by the U.S. Senate.
-He was named the South Dakota Prosecutor of the Year in 2008 from the South Dakota State's Attorneys Association.
+In 2008, he was named the South Dakota Prosecutor of the Year by the South Dakota State's Attorneys Association.
 Jackley was succeeded as U.S. Attorney by Brendan Johnson.